Child Scoliosis – Types, Treatment & Recovery

 It has been estimated that the issue is experienced by somewhere between 6-9 million people in the U.S. while approximately 600,000 visits are made to physicians’ offices on an annual basis regarding this problem.
 That includes children and teenagers, which results in an estimated 30,000 children being fitted for braces, and approximately 40,000 people experiencing spinal fusion surgery.

 Degenerative scoliosis can develop as we experience the aging process.
-However, the focus of this article we remain firmly on the three types of scoliosis that emerge with children and adolescents.
+However, the focus of this article remains firmly on the three types of scoliosis that emerge with children and adolescents.

 Types Of Scoliosis For Children And Adolescents